sgzwach/GenElect2.0/README.md

 - [ ] Show registered electives when looking at a students information
 - [ ] Solve same day registered prereq situations (registered but not completed a prereq)
 - [ ] Allow admins to set a Registration timeline
+- [ ] Utilize LDAP for Domain Auth ?